 Why an About Us page is important

-The About Us page is critical to establishing relationships with your clients.
+The About Us page is critical to establishing relationships with your clients whether you are a small business or a unicorn.
 If you really don't know if you need this page on your website, here are a few more examples of why working on it is a smart idea:

 It's popular with new visitors: on average, more people visit the About Us page than just every other page on your website.